grafana/tempo/docs/tempo/website/configuration/_index.md

             # The maximum number of requests to execute when hedging.
 Requires hedge_requests_at to be set.
             [hedge_requests_up_to: <int>]

            # Optional
            # Example: "block_tags: {'key': 'value'}"
-              # A map key value strings for user tags to store on the S3 block objects, to aid setup of filters in S3 lifecycles.
+           # A map key value string for user tags to store on the S3 block objects.
+This string helps set up filters in S3 lifecycles.
-              # The tags are not set on index.json.gz files as these are rewritten often.
+           # The tags are not set on index.json.gz files since these files are rewritten often.
-              # See the S3 documentation for more detail: https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-tagging.html
+           # See the [S3 documentation on object tagging](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-tagging.html) for more detail.
             [block_tags: <map[string]string>]

         # azure configuration.
 Will be used only if value of backend is "azure"
         # EXPERIMENTAL